SEN/ASN Support

 Why Big Maths works for learners with additional needs.

-Big Maths wasn’t retrofitted for SEND.
+Big Maths was not retrofitted for SEN/ASN.
 Every learner’s journey begins with a Baseline Assessment.
 Once we know where they have learning gaps, we can identify the next steps.
 The same small-step approach that benefits all children is especially powerful for learners with additional support needs.
 Focusing on basic skills and Learn Its (number facts) allows teachers and support staff to encourage confidence for all learners as we celebrate their successes.
 In time, a model of readiness-based progression, building upon a solid foundation of numeracy, embracing our ‘What we know, What We are Learning, What we will Learn’ advice notes, spaced practice resources, and ‘Remember To’ scaffolds ensures all learners progress and develop confidence with maths.

 “If pupils stumble or teachers have to guess, it is not the right Step.”

-See how Big Maths works →Small steps reduce cognitive load
+See how Big Maths works

 Each step is deliberately small, sequenced, and pre-requisite-checked.
 No leaps.
 No surprises.
 Success is built in, not hoped for.